CuboidCrunch/MythCraft/README.md

 ## Known Issues with legacy MythCraft ##

-* The CommandExecutor code is shit
+* The CommandExecutor code is broken
 * Persistance code is wonky
 * ConfigManager class is deprecated, doesn't use UUID's (saving system doesn't work as-is)
 * The Util class is weird.